unepwcmc/blog/source/_posts/2013-05-07-report-from-krakow.markdown

 <li><a href="http://vimeo.com/album/2358750/video/64714047">Paweł Brodziński - Portfolio Kanban</a>: visualising work on portfolio level and applying WIP limits helps avoid context switching and improves transparency.</li>

 <li><a href="http://vimeo.com/album/2358750/video/64706038">Andrea Provaglio - Dreaming</a>: good process ideas are not reserved to Toyota.
-I liked the Disney idea rooms and the proposition to keep a good proportion of "dream stories" in the project backlog.</li>
+I liked the Disney idea rooms and the proposition to keep a good proportion of "dreambits" in the project backlog.</li>

 <li><a href="http://vimeo.com/album/2358750/video/64714843">Chris McDermott - The Other Side of Kanban</a>: respect for people is a principle which underpins Kanban.
 Use the innovative capabilities of all people in an organisation.</li>